 Here’s what you need to know:

 1 – There are more than fifteen.
 While fifteen were arrested between June 20-22, other political prisoners, less well known because they are struggling outside of Luanda, languish in prison and face harassment: Marcos Mavungo has been held since March without a warrant in Cabinda, accused with crimes against state security.
 Arão Bula Tempo, President of the Cabinda Lawyers Council, arrested with Mavungo and later released, was prohibited from traveling from Cabinda to Benguela June 26 to speak on Human Rights.
 On June 30, Zenobio Zumba, who works in the Angolan Armed Forces Office of Information and Analysis, was arrested.
-His crime?
-Propinquity: he was in an International Relations program at university with one of the 15 political prisoners (Osvaldo Caholo).
-He refuses to be registered with the police until they present him with an imprisonment order.
+His crime?: propinquity.
+He was in an International Relations program at university with one of the 15 political prisoners (Osvaldo Caholo).
+Zumba refuses to be registered with the police until they present him with an imprisonment order.
 It seems he and his wife, a police officer, have been politicized by this process.
-And the case of Mário Faustino, seemingly forgotten.
+And then there is the case of Mário Faustino, seemingly forgotten.

 2 – These arrests serve as a distraction from the April massacre at Mount Sumi in Huambo (and the drop in oil prices and new Chinese loans.)
 Read Claudio Silva’s powerful post on Mount Sumi.